rdegges/okta.github.io/hugo/content/blog/build-microservices-architecture-spring-boot.md

 or [create an issue on GitHub](https://github.com/oktadeveloper/spring-boot-microservices-example/issues/new).

 **Update:** To learn about how security fits into all this, see [Secure a Spring Microservices Architecture with Spring Security, JWTs, Juiser, and Okta](/blog/2017/08/08/secure-spring-microservices).

+**Update 2:** To learn how to lock this application down with Spring Security and OAuth, see [Secure a Spring Microservices Architecture with Spring Security and OAuth 2.0](/blog/2018/02/13/secure-spring-microservices-with-oauth).

 **Changelog:**